- Save the Date for the 67th Annual Minnesota Governor’s Fishing Opener

 Pedal Minnesota Promotes the Great State of Biking

 Minnesota has perhaps the best collection of paved bike trails anywhere in the country.
 These scenic trails can be found throughout the state, from the heart of Minneapolis to the suburbs of this metro area, and from the rolling rural countryside to the north woods.
 A partnership of several government agencies and private organizations, called Pedal Minnesota, is encouraging bicycling in Minnesota.
 It was launched in 2012, and includes a website dedicated to many different aspects of biking.
 The newest edition of the Minnesota Biking brochure, part of the Pedal Minnesota promotion, features about 30 paved trails throughout the state, several prime mountain biking areas, and on-road touring, including the Mississippi River Trail route.
-(The brochure can be viewed or ordered online at: exploreminnesota.com.)
-In 2013, the promotion will include bicycle tune-up stations.
+The brochure can be viewed or ordered online at: exploreminnesota.com.
+More information can be found at www.pedalmn.com.